is an Amsterdam based partnership of independent lawyers.

 We are specialized in real estate transactions, administrative law,

-environment & planning and competition law.
+environment & planning, mediation and employment law.

 Source has extensive experience in all legal aspects with regard to commercial real estate.
 We advise and assist investors and developers in all facets and challenges of acquiring, selling, constructing and ownership of commercial real estate.
 Our core competencies include commercial real estate transactions, contract law, rental law, litigation & arbitration, procurement law and construction law.